12 Unforgettable Hiking Trails on the Greek Islands Every Hiker Must Explore

 Ideal for beginners, the Platys Gialos-Paradise Beach-Cavo Paradiso Trail is 5 miles (8 kilometers) long and takes approximately 2 hours to complete.
 This coastal route starts at the settlement of Platys Gialos and passes through 2 stunning beaches: Platys Gialos and Paradise Beach.

-Between these two most touristic beaches lies Paraga Beach and Agia Anna Beach, two smaller beaches in Café Cape.
+Between these two most touristic beaches lies Paraga and Agia Anna, two smaller beaches in Café Cape.
 These are perfect for anyone who loves the serenity and charm of secluded beaches.

 This trail ends at the popular Cavo Paradiso.
 Although you can hike this trail any time of the year, it is recommended to do so during late October, when the paths are relatively dry and easier to walk.